OfficeDev/office-js-docs-pr/docs/develop/create-addin-commands-unified-manifest.md

 ### Create the code for the function command

-1. Ensure that your source code includes a JavaScript or Typescript file with the function that you want to execute with your function command.
+1. Ensure that your source code includes a JavaScript or Typescript file with the function that you want to run with your function command.
 The following is an example.
 Since this article is about creating add-in commands, and not about teaching the Office JavaScript Library, we provide it with minimal comments, but do note the following:

-    - For purposes of this article, the file is named commands.js.
+    - For purposes of this article, the file is named **commands.js**.
     - The function will cause a small notification to appear on an open email message with the text "Action performed".
-    - Like all code files that call APIs in the Office JavaScript Library, it must begin by [initializing the library](initialize-add-in.md).
+    - Like all code that call APIs in the Office JavaScript Library, it must begin by [initializing the library](initialize-add-in.md).
 It does this by calling `Office.onReady`.
-    - The last thing the file calls is [Office.actions.associate](/javascript/api/office/office.actions#office-office-actions-associate-member) to tell Office which function in the file should be executed when the UI for your function command is invoked.
-The function maps the function name to an action id that you configure in the manifest in a later step.
+    - The last thing the code calls is [Office.actions.associate](/javascript/api/office/office.actions#office-office-actions-associate-member) to tell Office which function in the file should be run when the UI for your function command is invoked.
+The function maps the function name to an action ID that you configure in the manifest in a later step.
 If you define multiple function commands in the same file, your code must call `associate` for each one.
     - The function must take a parameter of type [Office.AddinCommands.Event](/javascript/api/office/office.addincommands.event).
 The last line of the function must call [event.completed](/javascript/api/office/office.addincommands.event#office-office-addincommands-event-completed-member(1)).

     ```javascript